egustavsson/long-read_scripts/README.md

 ```
 Replace [minLength] with the desired minimum read length, and [maxLength] with the desired maximum read length.

-**`filterGene.sh`**
+### filterGene.sh

-This script is used to filter GTF/GFF/GCT or similar tab-delimited files by gene of interest.
+`filterGene.sh` is used to filter GTF/GFF/GCT or similar tab-delimited files by gene of interest.

 Usage:
 ```